How Many People Suffer From Depression Worldwide?

 One of the main triggers for depression in women is hormonal changes which can fluctuate during puberty, pregnancy, and menopause.
 Women can experience specific types of depression related to this, such as premenstrual dysphoric disorder, post-partum depression, and post-menopausal depression.

-Hormonal changes can also explain why boys are statistically equal or more likely to have clinical depression than girls prior to puberty.
+Hormonal changes can also explain why boys are statistically equal or more likely to have clinical depression than girls before puberty.
 However, after this time, depression in boys usually stabilizes, whereas it increases dramatically in girls.

-Importantly, the topic of hormones also indicate that the discrepancy between males and females does not apply just to the prevalence of depression in the US; instead, it would be relevant everywhere.
+Importantly, hormones also indicate that the discrepancy between males and females does not apply just to the prevalence of depression in the US; instead, it would be relevant everywhere.

 Depression In Different Age Groups

-Age has an impact on depression rates and it primarily begins during adolescence, typically around 12 years of age.
+Age impacts depression rates, and it primarily begins during adolescence, typically around 12 years of age.

-In the previous section, the age issue was briefly touched upon, and boys essentially have equal footing with girls regarding the issue.
-Starting at puberty, young females around the world have the greatest risk for mental health issues, including depression.
+The age issue was briefly touched upon in the previous section, and boys essentially have equal footing with girls regarding the issue.
+Starting at puberty, young females worldwide have the greatest risk for mental health issues, including depression.

 In 2017, adolescent depression statistics estimated that 3.2 million individuals ranging from the age of 12 to 17 had experienced an episode of major depression, accounting for 13.3 percent of the United States' population.
 Males accounted for 6.8 percent of this value, whereas females were 20 percent.

-Despite there being strong statistical differences between males and females, and depression peaking during the ages of 45 and 64, it eventually evens out.
-Overall, depression usually declines after the age of 65, returning to similar ratios prior to puberty.
+Despite big statistical differences between males and females, and depression peaking between 45 and 64, it eventually evens out.
+Overall, depression usually declines after the age of 65, returning to similar ratios before puberty.

-Nonetheless, there may also be generational stigmas regarding mental illness amongst all older individuals, and therefore, may be underreported.
-For instance, one might not fully acknowledge their depression and seek help to avoid feeling like he or she is crazy.
+Nonetheless, there may also be generational stigmas regarding mental illness amongst all older individuals, which may be underreported.
+For instance, one might not fully acknowledge their depression and seek help to avoid feeling crazy.

-These types of stigmas can also account for some of the variations regarding stats about depression in different cultures as well.
+These stigmas can also account for some of the variations regarding stats about depression in different cultures.

 Global Depression Statistics